-A. No. While NIPSCO has endeavored to improve its IRP process since its 2016 IRP, the 2018 IRP contains significant problems (some of which the Director commented on in his 2016 report), which will presumably be addressed in the Director's Report and provide the IURC a basis upon which to consider the 2018 IRP.
+A. No. While NIPSCO has endeavored to improve its IRP process since its 2016 IRP, the 2018 IRP contains significant problems (some of which the Director commented on in his 2016 report), which will presumably be addressed in the Director's Report

-1 \mathbf{Q} .
-WAS NIPSCO'S PROPOSAL TO ALLOW ITS LARGEST INDUSTRIAL 2 CUSTOMERS TO ENGAGE IN RETAIL WHEELING MODELED IN THE 3 IRP?
-4 A. No. The sole direct mention of the requested changes to the industrial tariff are 5 found on page 73 of the IRP, which states: 6 "On October 31, 2018, NIPSCO filed an electric rate case that revises its industrial 7 service structure by replacing Rider 775 and Rates 732, 733, and 734 with Rates 8 830 and 831.
+1 Q. WAS NIPSCO'S PROPOSAL TO ALLOW ITS LARGEST INDUSTRIAL 2 CUSTOMERS TO ENGAGE IN RETAIL WHEELING MODELED IN THE 3 IRP?
+4 A. No. The sole direct mention of the requested changes to the industrial tariff are 5 - found on page 73 of the IRP, which states: 6 "On October 31, 2018, NIPSCO filed an electric rate case that revises its industria 7 service structure by replacing Rider 775 and Rates 732, 733, and 734 with Rates 8 830 and 831.
 The new industrial service structure requires NIPSCO's largest 9 industrial customers on Rate 831 to designate their firm service with the 10 remainder of their service requirements being registered as a MISO LMR which is 11 by definition curtailable.
-NIPSCO expects an increase in registered LMRs as a 12 result of this new industrial service structure unless those $Rate\ 831\ customers$ 13 utilize other options within the rate to acquire capacity from the MISO annual 14 Planning Resource Auction or through a bilateral agreement between NIPSCO 15 and a third party entered on their behalf.
+NIPSCO expects an increase in registered LMRs as a 12 $result\ of\ this\ new\ industrial\ service\ structure\ unless\ those\ Rate\ 831\ customers$ 13 utilize other options within the rate to acquire capacity from the MISO annual 14 Planning Resource Auction or through a bilateral agreement between NIPSCO 15 and a third party entered on their behalf.
 In addition, the large industrial 16 customers will continue to be eligible to participate in MISO's Demand Response 17 Resource program discussed below."
 18 There is an indirect reference to this issue in a section entitled "Emerging Issues."
 19 Under Customer Risk, NIPSCO notes that the loss of one or more of its largest 20 industrial customers "for whatever reason" would result in a significant loss of 21 revenue.
-NIPSCO concedes that such a loss of load would adversely affect 22 residential, commercial, and smaller industrial customers.3
+NIPSCO concedes that such a loss of load would adversely affect 22 residential, commercial, and smaller industrial customers.
+3